plone/plone.app.contenttypes/docs/README.rst

 Differences to Products.ATContentTypes
 --------------------------------------

-- The image of the News Item is not a field on the contenttype but a behavior that can add a image to any contenttypes (similar to http://pypi.python.org/pypi/collective.contentleadimage)
+- The image of the News Item is not a field on the contenttype but a behavior that can add a image to any contenttypes (similar to http://pypi.python.org/pypi/collective.contentleadimage).
 - All richtext-fields are also provided by a reuseable behavior.
 - The functionality to transform (rotate and flip) images has been removed.
 - There is no more field ``Location``.
-If you need georeferenceable consider using ``collective.geo.behaviour``
+If you need georeferenceable consider using ``collective.geo.behaviour``.
-- The link on the image of the newsitem triggers an overlay
+- The link on the image of the newsitem triggers an overlay.
 - The link-type now allows the of the variables ``${navigation_root_url}`` and ``${portal_url}`` to construct relative urls.
 - The keywords-widget is not implemented and is replaced by a simple lines-widget unless you override it or use plone.app.widgets.
 Please see the section on widgets.